Vegan Ravioli with Mushrooms and Asparagus Cream Sauce

 Vegan ravioli in a pan with asparagus.

-Step Eight: Plate And Serve The Ravioli
+Step 8: Plate And Serve The Ravioli

 To plate the vegan ravioli, spread the asparagus cream onto a serving bowl or plate.
 Top it with the ravioli and distribute the asparagus tips and parsley-lemon oil over the top.
 Garnish with the toasted pine nuts.